ViewComponent/view_component/docs/CONTRIBUTING.md

 ### Running tests for a specific version of Rails

-Specify one of the supported versions, listed in [Appraisal](https://github.com/github/view_component/blob/main/Appraisals):
+Specify one of the supported versions listed in [Appraisals](https://github.com/github/view_component/blob/main/Appraisals):

 ```command
 bundle exec appraisal rails-5.2 rake